Sec-Butyl acetate

 sec-Butyl acetate, or s-butyl acetate, is an ester commonly used as a solvent in lacquers and enamels, where it is used in the production of acyclic polymers, vinyl resins, and nitrocellulose.
-It is a clear flammable liquid with a sweet smell.
+It is a clear flammable liquid with a sweet smell (solvent, fruity, banana).

 sec-Butyl acetate has three isomers that are also acetate esters: n-butyl acetate, isobutyl acetate, and tert-butyl acetate.

 History

 The first method of production of sec-butyl acetate was the esterification of sec-butanol and acetic anhydride It was experimentally determined and published in 1946 by Rolf Altschul.

 Toxicology

 The for rats is 13 g/kg.
 Exposure in humans to significant quantities of sec-butyl acetate can cause irritation to the eyes, mouth, throat, nose, and skin.
 Ingestion and inhalation of sec-butyl acetate can cause central nervous system depression producing symptoms of dizziness and disorientation.

 Nomenclature

 sec-Butyl acetate is chiral.
 It has one stereocenter, carbon 2 in the sec-butyl group.
 The names of the two enantiomers are: